athoune/audisp-go/README.md

 You can now build and test:

     make
-    ./bin/audisp
+    ./bin/  audisp-expr 'line.type == "SYSCALL" and line.syscall == syscall("connect") and line.comm == "curl" '

-Do something that trigger auditd, like ssh connection, sudo something.
+Do something that trigger auditd, some curl